 Contractual funds are also called closed funds since only certain groups of people can join.
 As an example, among employees, subscription is reserved to those whose contracts are regulated by a collective agreement.
-As for the self-employed, contractual agreements are usually provided by professional associations, and only their members can subscribe.
+As for

-They are defined contribution schemes and the contribution amount is established by the fund's bylaws.
-185
+They are defined contribution schemes and the contribution amount is established by the fund's bylaws.185